GabrieleDetomaso/Sentiment_challenge/README.md

 # Sentiment_challenge
-Sentiment analysis project in python that aims to classify the sentiment of Github and Stake Overflow issues
+Sentiment analysis project in python that aims to classify the sentiment of Github and Stake Overflow issues.

 # Repository structure
 There are several python notebooks, the number define the execution order